vmware-tanzu/sources-for-knative/README.md

 The `VSphereSource` provides a simple mechanism to enable users to react to vSphere events.

-In order to receive VSphere events there are two key parts:
+In order to receive events from vSphere (i.e. vCenter) there are **three key parts** in the configuration:

-1. The VSphere address and secret information.
+1. The vCenter address and secret information.
-2. Where to send the events.
+1. Where to send the events.
+1. Checkpoint behavior.

 ```yaml
 apiVersion: sources.tanzu.vmware.com/v1alpha1